 The Key to Transitioning from Fee-for-Service to Value-Based Reimbursement

-The switch to value-based reimbursement turned the traditional model of healthcare reimbursement on its head, causing providers to change the way they bill for care.
-Instead of being paid by the number of visits and tests they order (fee-for-service), providers’ payments are now based on the value of care they deliver (value-based care).
-And while the industry waits for the final policy from the federal government, one thing is certain—the trend for value-based care models will continue.
+The switch to value-based reimbursement and value-based care models turn the traditional model of healthcare reimbursement on its head, causing providers to change the way they bill for care.
+Instead of being paid by the number of visits and tests they order (fee-for-service), providers’ payments are now based on the value of care they deliver.
+And while the industry waits for the final policy from the federal government, one thing is certain—the trend for value-based approaches will continue.

 Much of this change is long overdue and quite exciting because it’s driving improvements to the delivery of care by mandating better care at a lower cost.
 But for providers and health systems that can’t achieve the required scores, the financial penalties and lower reimbursements create a significant financial burden.